 The best alternative – especially if you have experienced severe withdrawal in the past – is to check yourself into a professional detoxification facility.
 Detox programs involve short-term (1-2 weeks) inpatient treatment during which specially trained professionals monitor your withdrawal closely and administer medications to make the process as comfortable as possible.

 One advantage of medical detox is that you will be away from your usual triggers and therefore be less likely to use methylphenidate to stop the symptoms when they begin.
 Don’t let the fear of methylphenidate withdrawal ruin your life.
-Call 1-877-505-7214 TODAY to find out how to get into detox today.
+Call us NOW to find out how to get into detox today.

 What About Co-occurring Disorders?